 “ The ongoing roadblocks of refugee protection are not just policy shifts.
 They are coordinated, attacked, aimed at making America whiter," he said.

-Diana Konaté, the executive director for policy and advocacy with African Communities Together, said although many African countries are targeted by these bans, some African immigrants are actually less likely to overstay their visas than some non-African immigrants.
+Diana Konaté, the executive director for policy and advocacy with African Communities Together, said there are less African visitors to the U.S. who overstay their visas than visitors from non-African countries.

 "This administration is not actually interested in addressing overstays, but in punishing African immigrants or travelers from Africa,” she said.